Tuscan Panzanella salad makes a fantastic, easy-to-make meal or flavorful side. Make it all summer long, when tomatoes are at their best!

 Parma Ham (or Prosciutto di Parma PDO, to give it its full name) is, without doubt, the most famous Italian cured meat in the world.

-Parma Ham is famously made with just 4 ingredients: Italian pork, salt, air and time.
+This famous Italian prosciutto crudo is made with just 4 ingredients: Italian pork, salt, air and time.

 It's 100% natural, and unlike other hams, there are no nasty additives, nitrates, or nitrites.